PediaMedAI/ai4chl/_pages/about.md

 Abstracts and papers can be submitted through the OpenReview platform: [OpenReview Submission Site](https://openreview.net/group?id=ICLR.cc/2025/Workshop/AI4CHL).

-**Call for Reviewers:** We are hiring Program Committee Members (Reviewers) for our Workshop.
+**❗❗❗Call for Reviewers:** We are hiring Program Committee Members (Reviewers) for our Workshop.
 If your are interested in it, please fill this [Google Form](https://forms.gle/cxvDnAdfa2CCqJW58).

 ## Keynote Speakers